libxls/libxls/README.md

 The man page for `xls2csv` has more details.

-Libxls should run fine on both little-endian and big-endian systems, but if not please open an [issue](https://github.com/libxls/libxls/issues/new).
+Libxls should run fine on both little-endian and big-endian systems, but if they not, please open an [issue](https://github.com/libxls/libxls/issues/new).

 If you want to hack on the source, you should first familiarize yourself with